Vriesea Bromeliad (Flaming Sword Bromeliad) Care Indoors, Propagation & Common Problems

 Light Requirements

-Flaming Sword Bromeliad blossoms in bright indirect light (dapped light).
-Keep it away from direct sunlight to avoid scorching the leaves.
+Flaming Sword Bromeliad thrives in bright indirect light (dapped light); place it infront of a bright, sunless window.
+Keep it away from direct sunlight to prevent scorching the leaves.

-If the light is too low, Vriesea Bromeliad may not bloom.
-Therefore, move to a brighter location or use a grow light if the natural lighting is not adequate.
+If the light is too low, Vriesea Bromeliad will become leggy and will not bloom.
+Therefore, move it to a brighter location or use a grow light if the natural lighting is not adequate.

-Pro tip: Rotate the pot regularly to ensure the plant receives light on all sides for even growth.
+Give the pot a quarter turn monthly, to ensure the plant receives light on all sides for even growth.

-Feed your Flaming Sword Bromeliad with a liquid fertilizer (foliar feed) every 2 weeks during the growing season.
-Pour the fertilizer directly into the central cup or mist the leaves.
+Feed Flaming Sword Bromeliad with a liquid fertilizer (foliar feed) every 2 weeks in spring and summer.
 Be cautious when feeding as too much fertilizer can cause faded leaf colors and weak growth.

 Do not feed in the cold season (fall and winter) as growth is minimal at this time and it may lead to fertilizer burn; leaf curl and brown burnt leaf tips and edges.